schnalz-digital/DeathManager/README.md

 6. Choose a map and press `Go!` to frag demons.

 > [!IMPORTANT]
-> The `.exe` file requires the `resources.neu` file as a dependency to function properly.
+> The `executable` file requires the `resources.neu` file as a dependency to function properly.

 ## Instructions Linux
 Launch the Linux shell and execute the following commands to install the necessary `webkit2gtk`: